 People with monoclonal gammopathy generally don't experience signs or symptoms.
 Some people may experience a rash or nerve problems, such as numbness or tingling.
 MGUS is usually detected by chance when you have a blood test for another condition.

-The precise cause of accumulating M protein isn't known.
+The precise cause of MGUS isn't known.
 Genetic changes and environmental triggers appear to play a role.

 Factors that increase your risk of developing MGUS include: